top of page

 Western Jost Van Dyke

 White Bay on Jost is home to my all time favorite beach bar, the Soggy Dollar and my favorite lunch spot in the BVI, Hendo's Hidout.
 White Bay has a small mooring field to the east of the reef and an often crowded anchorage is in front of the main beach.
-If you are not able to find a space here, Great Harbor offers a large mooring field and lots of space for anchoring.
+The entrance to these to areas are clearing marked with buoys.
+DO NOT cut the corners, the buoys are right at the reefs.

 Whether you stay at White Bay or Great Harbour, drinking a Pain Killer at the Soggy Dollar is a must.
 The Soggy Dollar is named for the condition of the money used to pay for the drinks.
 White Bay does not have a dingy dock so you must swim into shore.
 The Pain Killer is their signature drink.
 When in White Bay, I like to drink at Soggy Dollar and lunch at Hendo's Hideout.
 Hendo's pulled pork sandwich and conch fritters are some of the best I have ever eaten.